-Supplementary General Conditions shall be prepared by the Designer and are reserved for additions or modifications as indicated below:
+Supplementary General Conditions shall be prepared by the Designer and are reserved for additions or modifications as indicated below: General Conditions Article 1.b: Owner may be Trustee of a Community College.

 General Conditions Article 14.e: If the service of a surveyor is required for bench marks, elevations, layout, and utilities.